arbor-sim/arbor/doc/py_recipe.rst

     .. function:: connections_on(gid)

         Returns a list of all the incoming connections for `gid`.
-        Each connection should have post-synaptic target :attr:`destination` that matches the argument :attr:`gid`, and a valid synapse id :attr:`index` on `gid`.
+        Each connection should have post-synaptic target :attr:`arbor.connection.destination` that matches the argument :attr:`arbor.cell_member.gid`, and a valid synapse id :attr:`arbor.cell_member.index` on `gid`.
-        See :class:`connection`.
+        See :class:`arbor.connection`.

+        By default returns an empty list.

+    .. function:: event_generator(index, weight, schedule)

+        Returns a list of all the event generators that are attached to the gid with cell-local index, weight and schedule :class:`regular_schedule`, :class:`explicit_schedule` or :class:`poisson_schedule`.

         By default returns an empty list.

 .. class:: connection